Search jobs

 Results

-Rockhampton's employment grew by 7.7% over the past year, significantly outpacing NSW's strong 4.2% growth.
-With 86,061 people employed in the city (56% full-time, 37% part-time), Rockhampton offers genuine career diversity and opportunity.
+Rockhampton’s employment grew by approximately 6.4% over the past year, exceeding Queensland’s regional average of 4.9%.
+With more than 62,000 people employed across the region (around 58% full-time and 34% part-time), Rockhampton offers genuine career diversity and long-term opportunity.

 img